Exhale 2022 Grantees

 This program will offer healing arts mobile respite services to caregivers at a wide range of community settings throughout Buffalo and Erie County, New York.
 Healing arts services will include opportunities for caregivers to participate in classes or sessions offering yoga, QiGong, acupressure, meditation and mindfulness, Reiki, aromatherapy, and more – all stress reduction strategies designed to help caregivers relax, take a break, and learn how to reduce stress on their own, at any time.
 Practitioners affiliated with Healthy Alternatives through Healing Arts will bring their services and expertise to community settings, including other Exhale sites providing respite services so that caregivers can easily access the program and participate.
 Project partners include YMCA Buffalo Niagara, Cradle Beach, Inc., People Inc., and Clinical Healthcare Management Services.
 In addition, informal partnerships exist with many community centers and other settings where healing arts services can be made available to family caregivers and the public.

-A partnership of Lifespan, St. John Fisher University and Southwest Area Neighborhood Association (SWAN), this program aims to develop trained student respite service volunteers combined with community volunteers who will provide adult day drop-in respite care to older adults with staff from Lifespan.
-Through this collaborative model, caregivers can drop off their loved one at SWAN while they take a break, address personal needs or business.
-The project goal is to develop an incubator drop-in respite program at SWAN for college students and community-based volunteers to engage in all activities related to respite intervention.
-Additionally, caregiver families will be able to access additional programming through SWAN and connect with a plethora of caregiver services from Lifespan.
+ROC Respite is a program of Lifespan partnered with NYSCRC and St. John Fisher University.
+Serving a diverse, underserved inner-city neighborhood of southwest Rochester, ROC Respite aims to develop trained student respite service volunteers combined with community volunteers who will provide adult day drop-in respite care to older adults with staff from Lifespan.
+Through this collaborative model, caregivers can drop off their loved one at one of several community centers while they take a break, address personal needs or business.
+The project goal is to develop an incubator drop-in respite program for college students and community-based volunteers to engage in all activities related to respite intervention.
+Additionally, caregiver families will be able to access additional programming through community centers and connect with a plethora of caregiver services from Lifespan.
 A replicable toolkit will be developed for other colleges and universities to utilize in building their own respite drop-in programming.
-SWAN is in a diverse, underserved inner-city neighborhood in southwest Rochester, New York.
-As noted above, project partners include Lifespan of Greater Rochester, St. John Fisher University and Southwest Area Neighborhood Association (SWAN).
+Project partners include Lifespan of Greater Rochester, NYSCRC, St. John Fisher University, and community organizations in southwest Rochester.

 Respite Alternatives (Washtenaw Support Network for Caregivers)